-To summarize Experiment 4, participants indeed judged post-text emoji to be more acceptable in positive sentences compared to negative sentences.
+To summarize Experiment 4, we found that people indeed judged post-text emojis to be more acceptable in positive sentences compared to negative sentences.
 The difference across polarities was found to be more pronounced for post-text emoji compared to our co-text emoji controls.
 The observed interaction between emoji type and polarity suggests that the degradation effect goes beyond a general dispreference for negative sentences.
 One line of explanation, consistent with Pierini's proposal for post-text emoji, is that post-text emoji trigger supplements, which are reported to be worse in negative linguistic environments.